spryker/spryker-shop-core/Bundles/WishlistWidget/src/SprykerShop/Yves/WishlistWidget/Theme/default/components/molecules/wishlist-selector-for-pdp/README.md

 # wishlist-selector-for-pdp (molecule)

-Displays a form with two fields (drop-down and button), which on click on the button will add the product to the wishlist, selected from the drop-down.
+Displays a form with two fields (drop-down list and button); clicking the button next to a product, adds the product to wishlist.

 ## Code sample